The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Discussion

 \section{Discussion}

-\subsection{Comparison with local starbursts}
+\subsection{Comparison with Local Starbursts}

-We have detected the broad excess absorption due to the UV bump in the attenuation curve of $1.3 \le z \le 1.8$ galaxies and mapped the dependence of this on $M_\ast$ and sSFR, within the accessible region.
+We have detected the broad excess absorption due to the UV bump in the attenuation curve of $1.3 \le z \le 1.8$ galaxies and mapped the dependence of this on $M_\ast$ and sSFR within the accessible region.
 The impact of the UV bump on the spectra is intermediate between that of the LMC2 supershell extinction law and that of a featureless attenuation law, like the \citet{2000ApJ...533..682C} curve or the SMC extinction law, without a bump.
-Our result is thus at face value different to what has been found for local starburst galaxies in the series of papers which led to the so-called Calzetti law \citep{1994ApJ...429..582C,1997AJ....113..162C,2000ApJ...533..682C}.
-We therefore here attempt to directly compare our high-$z$ sample of main-sequence galaxies and the local starbursts from which the featureless attenuation curve has been derived.
+Our result is thus at face value different from what has been found for local starburst galaxies in the series of papers that led to the so-called Calzetti law \citep{1994ApJ...429..582C,1997AJ....113..162C,2000ApJ...533..682C}.
+We therefore here attempt to directly compare our high-$z$ sample of MS galaxies and the local starbursts from which the featureless attenuation curve has been derived.
 We refer back to Section \ref{sec:local} for the selection of the local starbursts.

-The measurements of the absolute excess attenuation due to the UV bump are available for 23 starbursts (for 17 of them, the estimates of $M_\ast$ and sSFR are also available) in \citet{1994ApJ...429..582C}, and thus can be compared with our $B_A$ measurements, or $B_k$ by dividing by the reddening measurements of the sources, although there are some methodological differences in detail\footnote{\citet{1994ApJ...429..582C} parametrized the absorbed flux as $\eta\equiv\Delta \log f_\lambda$ at $\lambda_\mathrm{rest}=2175$~{\AA}.
-This can be converted to our $B_A$ as $B_A=-2.5\eta$.}.
-An absorption excess, i.e., a positive bump amplitude, has been measured for 14/23 of the galaxies, or 9/17 if limiting those with the available $M_\ast$ and SFR.
-For the remaining a negative amplitude has been obtained presumably due to uncertainties in the spectral data.
+The measurements of the absolute excess attenuation due to the UV bump are available for 23 starbursts (for 17 of them, the estimates of $M_\ast$ and sSFR are also available) in \citet{1994ApJ...429..582C} and thus can be compared with our $B_A$ measurements or $B_k$ by dividing by the reddening measurements of the sources, although there are some methodological differences in detail.\footnote{\citet{1994ApJ...429..582C} parameterized the absorbed flux as $\eta\equiv\Delta \log f_\lambda$ at $\lambda_\mathrm{rest}=2175$~{\AA}.
+This can be converted to our $B_A$ as $B_A=-2.5\eta$.} An absorption excess, i.e., a positive bump amplitude, has been measured for 14/23 of the galaxies, or 9/17 if limited to those with an available $M_\ast$ and SFR.
+For the reminder, a negative amplitude has been obtained, presumably due to uncertainties in the spectral data.